 I am frequently asked for my recommendation on what to do about keeping skin healthy and protected against the burning experienced during radiotherapy so I am happy to share that here.
 Although I chose not to have radiotherapy, a number of my coaching clients have used this protocol and it works wonderfully, includes no toxic chemicals nor (most importantly) anything that would hamper the radiotherapy process.

 Avoid The Burned Boob!
 Marnie’s Skin Protection Protocol During Radiotherapy Treatments

 Two weeks prior to commencement of radiotherapy, follow this routine daily.
 Once radiotherapy commences, follow this routine twice per day, but making sure not to do this within an hour prior to radiotherapy appointment.

-- Using a cotton pad soaked in organic calendula officinalis oil (this is a very good one), apply liberally to area to be irradiated.
+- Using a cotton pad soaked in organic calendula officinalis oil, apply liberally to area to be irradiated.
 It will soak in and should leave no residue that you need to wash off.

-- Once that has soaked in, then apply a sufficient quantity of organic aloe vera gel (this is a good brand).
+- Once that has soaked in, then apply a sufficient quantity of organic aloe vera gel.
 Saturate tissue with this.

-- Lastly, dilute 1-2 drops of a high grade organic lavender essential oil (I like this one) in one teaspoonful of organic coconut oil or organic hempseed oil (this is a good one) and apply that to the area.
+- Lastly, dilute 1-2 drops of a high grade organic lavender essential oil in one teaspoonful of organic coconut oil or organic hempseed oil and apply that to the area.

 - Repeat again at bedtime or the next morning, but not within one hour of the next radiotherapy session.